Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Exam_Questions.md

 **• Give motivations for considering the use of more hidden layers in multilayer feedforward neural networks.**

-Using more hidden layers can give our model more possibilities to combine features learned in the early layers.
-Generally, this results in models that can work out more complex tasks.
+Neural networks with one hidden layer are universal approximators but we can't say how many neurons may be needed in that hidden layer.
+For example: On hidden layer and $n$ inputs may require $2^n$ hidden units which is a very large number.
+But if we add more hidden layers the amount of neurons needed may be more moderate.
+So not exponential but rather polynomial.
+These extra layers will allow the neural network to capture the underlying features and thus work out more complex tasks.

 #### Question 2